fred3m/astromatic_wrapper/docs/index.rst

 Astromatic-Wrapper: Version 0.1
 ===============================

-This is the documentation for the Astroquery affiliated package of `astropy <astropy.org>`_.
+This is the documentation for the Astromatic-Wrapper package.
 Code and issue tracker are on `GitHub <https://github.com/fred3m/astromatic_wrapper>`_.

 Introduction